cacophony-wj/LeS/README.md

 # STRONG WARNINGS

 Before asking a question, look at [Troubleshooting](https://github.com/cacophony-wj/LeS/blob/master/TROUBLESHOOTING.md).
 Many common questions are answered there.

+## DO NOT ALTER THE MODLIST AND REQUEST SUPPORT FROM WABBAJACK STAFF!

 **Officially, absolutely zero changes to the modlist are supported from the Wabbajack server.** If you wish to add or modify the _slightest little thing_, even a seemingly innocuous change such as a RaceMenu or BodySlide preset, an ENB preset or an INI setting, you _must ask for support on my private server in the "additions" channel._ This is a conscious decision to reduce support requirements for our shared staff.
 The rule calls for a warning to be issued if you violate this, but I have personally chosen to ignore it because I know how you all are. _Technically the rule calls for you to be warned for asking, however,_ so I cannot be responsible for the actions of other admins, moderators or support staff.
 Please don't push it so I don't have to start enforcing it. _Again, if you made even the tiniest change, ask about it on my private server, not on the Wabbajack Discord._ I am extremely tolerant to additions if they are discussed in the proper place.